-1. The Dome Key Site shown in Map 4.1.8 is isolated from supporting population and is, therefore, more car dependent than the other commercial centres.
-For this reason development within this site shall provide car parking at a rate of 150% the amount otherwise required under part 3 of this plan.
+1. The Dome Key Site shown in Map 4.1.3 is isolated from a supporting population and is, therefore, more car dependent than the other commercial centres.
+For this reason, development within this site shall provide car parking at a rate of 150% the amount otherwise required under part 2 of this volume.

-4.4 Picton
+4.5 Picton

-- To ensure commercial and community development contributes to the character and amenity of Picton. - 2.
-To promote efficient, safe all weather access for pedestrians in Picton.
+- 1. To ensure commercial and community development contributes to the character and amenity of Picton. - 2.
+To promote efficient and safe all weather access for pedestrians in Picton.